H. Nacken & Company

 - Nenke & Ostermaier Kunstanstalt DRESDEN rubber stamp on card published for the Russian

 In 1894 The British Lithographer reported that recently-established Nenke & Rolle were working with two presses.
 Nenke & Ostermaier registered an early patent for a photochrom process11 and did the photography and reproduction for floral cards published by others including Gebruder Metz of Basel (qv).
 They published a large number of view-cards of the Netherlands12.
-An anonymous tinted photocard marked for the Russian market has been hand-stamped with the N&O name.
+This anonymous tinted photocard marked for the Russian market has been hand-stamped with the N&O name.
 They published a World War 1 series showing different pictures by German-Austrian naval and landscape painter and illustrator Alexander Kircher13.
 They later used a logo of an N inside an O inside a D.

 Neue Photographische Gesellschaft AG